rajnishspandey/dynamic-careers-website/README.md

 # career-website
-it's a dynamic-careers-website using python Flask, Bootstrap, html5,css and database as MySQL
+it's a dynamic-careers-website using python Flask, Bootstrap, html5,css and database as MySQL.

+> Note:- Craeate your own Environment variable for databae connection in this code we are using **DB_CRED** the credentials of the db connection can be changed as per your database.

 ## Deploy your python code for free -
 1. https://render.com/